-The Aboriginal Affairs Secretariat's (AAS) Grants Program funds small-scale, non-profit projects/initiatives of a social, cultural, and educational nature.
-AAS provides small grants to individuals, First Nation communities, and Aboriginal Organizations for a variety of events, projects and initiatives to help improve the government’s relationship with First Nation communities and Aboriginal organizations.
+The Grants Program funds small-scale, non-profit projects/initiatives of a social, cultural, and educational nature.
+The Department provides small grants to individuals, First Nation communities, and Aboriginal Organizations for a variety of events, projects and initiatives to help improve the government’s relationship with First Nation communities and Aboriginal organizations.

 The application procedure is outlined below:

-- The application is received in its completed form by this Secretariat;
+- The application is received in its completed form by this Department;

 - The application is reviewed and evaluated for criteria compliance, funding levels, and eligibility of activity;